return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/pl111/pl111_drv_c.rst

 - Fix race between setting plane base address and getting IRQ for vsync firing the pageflip completion.

-- Expose the correct set of formats we can support based on the "arm,pl11x,tft-r0g0b0-pads" DT property.

 - Use the "max-memory-bandwidth" DT property to filter the supported formats.